Elemental-Developers/.github/profile/README.md

-# Hi there 👋
+# Hello there 👋

 Welcome to our organization.
-We are a group of young programmers with the goal of always delivering the best possible software and brilliant ideas that they can always be adding to our entire community.
+We are a group of young and dreamers programmers with the goal of always delivering the best possible software and brilliant ideas that can always be adding to our entire community.

 ## Since 2022: Working on inspiring ideas
 We aim to maintain maximum transparency and loyalty with those who accompany us, and you can accompany us in our communication networks!